vibranthq/press-ready/README.md

 ## Tips

-### Alias
+### `press-ready` command

-Define an alias for press-ready as a shorthand command.
+You might want to assign an alias for `press-ready` as a shorthand command.

 ```bash
 alias press-ready="docker run -it -v \$PWD:/workdir vibranthq/press-ready"
 ```

-then you can run press-ready just like a normal command:
+Then you can type `press-ready` just like a normal command:

 ```bash
 press-ready --help